List of Marvel Comics characters: D: Doctor Decibel

-Doctor Decibel is a character appearing in American comic books published by Marvel Comics.

-Anton Decibel is a criminal surgeon working for the Institute of Evil, and he performed the operation on Lady Lark that endowed her with hypersonic vocal cords.
+Doctor Decibel (Anton Decibel) is a criminal surgeon working for the Institute of Evil, and he performed the operation on Lady Lark that endowed her with hypersonic vocal cords.
 Like the rest of the Institute members, he was defeated by the Squadron Supreme and behavior modified and elected to full membership in the Squadron.
 Doctor Decibel was killed when he suffocated in Quagmire's extradimensional slime.

-Doctor Decibel carried a device capable of transmitting 300 deciBels of sonic energy.
+Doctor Decibel carried a device capable of transmitting 300 decibels of sonic energy.

 Doctor Demonicus

 Doctor Demonicus (Douglas Birely) is a supervillain appearing in Marvel Comics.
 He possesses advanced knowledge of genetic engineering and clashes with the Avengers and the Shogun Warriors, in addition to S.H.I.E.L.D.
-Doctor Demonicus first appeared in Godzilla, King of the Monsters vol. 1 #4 (Nov 1977) and was created by Doug Moench and Tom Sutton.
+Doctor Demonicus first appeared in Godzilla, King of the Monsters #4 (Nov 1977) and was created by Doug Moench and Tom Sutton.

 Douglas Birely was born in Culver City, California.
 As a scientist, he was studying the correlation between radioactivity and mutation when he was contaminated by a radioactive spill.
 As Doctor Demonicus, he is a criminal geneticist.
 His discovery of the Lifestone radioactive meteorite allows him to create immense kaiju-style monsters mutated from animals.
 These include Batragon, Ghilaron, Lepirax, and Centipor.
 Using his monsters and his Demon-Soldiers, he raids oil tankers from his secret laboratory located on one of the Aleutian Islands.
 The monsters are defeated by Godzilla and Demonicus is defeated by Gabe Jones and taken into S.H.I.E.L.D. custody.

-Demonicus becomes an ally of Maur-Konn, who gives Demonicus his satellite.
-Demonicus later uses his monsters against the Shogun Warriors.
-Demonicus launches a meteor strike against Earth from his base on the dark side of the Moon.
-He is defeated by the Shogun Warriors and taken into custody by S.H.I.E.L.D. again.

 He eventually captures, mentally controls, and further mutates Godzilla.
 The creature also, for unknown reasons, shrinks in size once Demonicus captures and enslaves him.
 He sets Godzilla against the West Coast Avengers, and also salvages Iron Man's armor and uses it to attack the West Coast Avengers personally.
 He is defeated by Tony Stark, and is later mutated by both the Lifestone and the demon Raksasa.
 His alter ego develops skin cancer, which is kept under control by devices in his costume.